Leralubiteklery/FlightTimeline/README.md

 # FlightTimeline

 This is a study project written in SwiftUI.
 App shows arrivals / departures board of an airport with mock data.
-Among functionalities that have been eplored during development of this app were:
+Among functionalities that have been explored during development of this app were:
 - integration of UIKit framework into SwiftUI app - TimelineTableViewCell.
 - Different ways of naviagtion between screens.